Professor Joel Hayward, ZDaF, BA, MA Hons, PhD, FRSA, FRHistS

 In 2011 he was elected as a Fellow of the Royal Society of Arts and in 2012 he was elected as a Fellow of the Royal Historical Society.
 In 2016 he was named as the "Best Professor of Humanities and Social Sciences" at the 2016 Middle East Education Leadership Awards.

-A former competitive amateur boxer and weightlifter, with a first degree in Classical Studies, Prof Hayward is especially interested in international politics, Just War and the ethics of modern conflict.
+Professor Hayward is especially interested in the evolution of strategic thought, air power and joint warfighting, Just War and the laws and ethics of modern conflict.
 He also researches and lectures on the Islamic laws and ethics of security.

-He is interested in both the influence of conflict on Islam and the influence of Islam on conflict.

-He is fascinated by comparative religious studies, and reads the scriptures of the monotheistic faiths in their original languages (Hebrew, Greek and Arabic).
-Also able to read Latin and speak or read several modern languages, he has undertaken extensive primary research in Russian and German archives.
+He researches on the impact of the major world religions on political and military strategy and theory, and reads the scriptures of the monotheistic faiths in their original languages (Hebrew, Greek and Arabic).
+Also able to read a few modern languages, he has undertaken extensive primary research in Russian and German archives.